Leibniz-HBI/twacapic/README.md

 Tested on Linux (Ubuntu 20.10, Python 3.8) and MacOS 11 (Python 3.9).
 Please [raise an issue](https://github.com/Leibniz-HBI/twacapic/issues) if you need to install it with another Python version or encounter issues with other operating systems.

+## Why another Twitter API client?

+It is/will be more of a Twitter API client convenience wrapper that automates common tasks (e.g. get all tweets by a list of users and poll for new tweets regularly).
+That means, it actually makes use of existing API clients.

 ## Installation

 Consider installlation via [pipx](https://pipxproject.github.io/pipx/) if you just want to use twacapic as a command line tool: